GraphQL vs REST: A Dialogue Between Frontend and Backend

 A pragmatic debate on data fetching, over-fetching, N+1 queries, and caching complexities.

-The Data Fetching Shape Problem
+The Data Shape Problem Is Real

 // Frontend code to assemble the dashboard